 The first week of school, start by contacting teachers, students, and parents either by email or text message to confirm schedules and start dates.
-If you haven’t received a response in four days, send a follow up message.
-Once school schedules and lesson start dates are confirmed, outline a schedule for each day of the week using a spreadsheet or app such as Evernote.
-(You can also use a written calendar but I find it easier to move the schedule around using an electronic platform.)
+If you haven’t received a response in four days, send a follow-up message.
+Once school schedules and lesson start dates are confirmed, outline a schedule for each day of the week using a spreadsheet or app.
+(You can also use a written calendar like the Clever Fox Daily or the Erin Condren Daily Duo.)

 Your email inbox and text messages can start to become overwhelming once the survey results are in and the confirmation emails begin to go out, so organization is very important.
 Set up email folders to keep responses organized.
-You can input the data in each email into either a spreadsheet or an app such as Evernote.
-As text messages come in, simply note them in the app and move on with your day.
+As text messages come in, simply note them on your spreadsheet on scheduling app and move on with your day.

 Google Forms will even let you cut down on administrative time by keeping a list of who has not yet responded.
-Next to each name, note the date and method of contact.
-After a week, try contacting the student using a different method of contact such as a text message.
+You can send a reminder to the unresponsive accounts with a link to the survey.
+After a week, try sending the survey link using a different method of contact such as a text message.

 Have a plan

 If you are teaching in one location, start assigning students to each day.
-If you teach in multiple locations, assign a location to each day of the week.
-When it is time to finalize the schedule, open your notes, and start putting the puzzle together.
+If you teach in multiple locations, assign a location to each day of the week and then schedule students accordingly.

-- Last year’s preferred students – the students who did not take over the summer but work hard throughout the school year and you enjoy teaching
+- Last year’s preferred students – the students who did not take over the summer but still worked hard throughout the school year and you enjoy teaching them

 - New students

-- Last year’s problematic student – students who were disrespectful, didn’t practice, or paid late on a regular basis, and those with problematic parents.
+- Last year’s problematic students – students who were disrespectful, didn’t practice or paid late on a regular basis, and those with problematic parents.

 Things to remember when scheduling